Intercultural Studies and Ministry

 CH 5322 The History of Muslim-Christian Relations

-An investigation of Christian-Muslim relations from the early seventh century Common Era to the present.
-Specific topics include: the early Muslim conquests, the Crusades, the fall of Constantinople, the Bosnian genocide, twentieth-century Algeria, and contemporary Nigeria, Indonesia, and the U.S.
+An investigation of Christian-Muslim relations from the early seventh century CE to the present.
+Specific contexts of focus include but are not limited to: the early Muslim conquests, the Crusades and the fall of Constantinople, the Bosnian genocide, twentieth-century Algeria, contemporary West Africa, contemporary Southeast Asia, contemporary Palestine, and the rise of Islamophobia in contemporary Europe and the U.S.

 DC 6000 Theological Anthropology in Intercultural Perspective